 The Council is required to participate in the Carbon Reduction Commitment Energy Efficiency Scheme.
-This scheme is currently in the second year of its second phase, which ends on 31 March 2019.
+2018/19 was the second and final year of the scheme.
 The Council is required to purchase allowances, either prospectively or retrospectively, and surrender them on the basis of emissions, i.e. carbon dioxide produced as energy is used.
 As carbon dioxide is emitted (i.e. as energy is used), a liability and an expense is recognised.
 The liability will be discharged by surrendering allowances.
 The liability is measured at the best estimate of the expenditure required to meet the obligation, normally at the current market price of the number of allowances required to meet the liability at the reporting date.
 The cost to the authority is recognised and reported in the costs of the Council's services and is apportioned to services on the basis of energy consumption.